sollecitom/corda-di-container-spike/README.md

-# Dependency Injection Container spike
+# Dependency Injection Container Spike

 This project is a showcase of how Corda could benefit from a Dependency Injection container.